dirkmueller/openSUSE-git/notes-about-git.md

 # in the upstream, so we want to update the code and add our patches
 # on top
 > git rebase upstream/main
-> emacs package.spec package.changes
+> $EDITOR package.spec package.changes
 > git commit --signoff -a -m "Update package"

 # Backport some fixes from upstrem in the SLE branch
 > git checkout SLE-15-SP4
 > git cherry-pick -x $SHA256
-> emacs package.spec package.changes
+> $EDITOR package.spec package.changes
 > git commit --signoff -a -m "Fix bad issue"
 > git push --force